New Patients (202) 851-7554

 Replace Extracted Teeth

-In some cases, you will need to replace your teeth if your dentist needs to extract them.
+Sometimes, you must replace your teeth if your dentist needs to extract them.
 However, you do not need to replace wisdom teeth.
 Dr. Deckard offers a full range of tooth replacement options in our DC dental office.
+Dr. Deckard will recommend a dental implant to replace an extracted tooth when applicable.
+Dental implants will mimic the natural tooth root.
+The dentist will use a dental implant to secure a crown, bridge, or denture.
+Dr. Deckard will work with patients to determine which tooth replacement option best suits their needs.

 Tooth Extraction FAQs